mobilecoinofficial/full-service/API.md

 If the account was generated using version 1 of the key derviation, entropy will be provided as a hex encoded string.

-If the account was generated using version 2 of the key derivation, entropy will be provided as a 24 word mnemonic string.
+If the account was generated using version 2 of the key derivation, mnemonic will be provided as a 24 word mnemonic string.

 ### TXOs